adamfowleruk/mljs/planning.md

     - DONE BUG null appearing as text when used as default value for string fields
    - DONE remove widget button on heading for each widget on UI
    - IN PROGRESS Page load actions
-    - IN PROGRESS Hard coded ones in this edition (use JSON config object array though so later it can be easily added)
+    - DONE Hard coded ones in this edition (use JSON config object array though so later it can be easily added)
+    - DONE BUG doSimpleQuery as action somehow bypassing ctx.setConfiguration()s setting of optioneName to "all"
-    - TEST searchcontext.doSimpleQuery(string)
+    - DONE searchcontext.doSimpleQuery(string)
      - input from hard coded string, or from page query string parameter
+     - DONE BUG string parameter being ignored
-    - TEST searchcontext.doStructuredQuery(query)
+    - DONE searchcontext.doStructuredQuery()
      - query builder construction of query
     - TEST graphexplorer.drawSubject(iri,null,1,1)
     - TEST semanticcontext.subjectQuery(sparql,offset,limit)